haithamthabt/nextjs-blog-template-old/_data/content/authors/tim-tiam.md

 ---
 title: 'Tim Tiam'
-excerpt: 'Interested in the world of Apple'
+excerpt: 'Interested in the world of Apple.
+Interested in the world of Apple.
+Interested in the world of Apple.
+Interested in the world of Apple.
+Interested in the world of Apple.
+Interested in the world of Apple'
 author_image: '/assets/images/authors/tim-tiam.jpg'
 twiter: 'https://twiter.com/tim-tiam'
 ---